Xakaiczar/ProjectXCompany/Log File 1 - General Design Principles.md

 - if an object needs to persist between scenes, and that object must be the only one of its kind: it's a singleton
 - otherwise, it can - and should - be done the old fashioned way: it's a regular component

+I would also _never_ have a singleton be considered global state.
+Global state has the potential to introduce too many hard-to-track bugs even in single-threaded applications.
+I would much rather just pass  the necessary data down through parameters, rather than the _entire_ global object, or use events to synchronise unrelated - but thematically linked - procedures.
+In the words of the lecturer of this very course:
+> _Static should be used very sparingly.
+They basically act as global state, which is always tricky and prone to mistakes._

-Plus, if and when the need arises, I would not have a component _also_ be a singlton; that violates the single responsibility principle.
-I would probably just create a component whose sole purpose is to track all the "singleton" files and make sure they persist as you'd expect, deleting any duplicates.
+Plus, if and when the need arises, I would not have a component _also_ be a singleton; that violates the single responsibility principle.
+I would probably just create a `Singleton` component whose sole purpose is to make the attached object a singleton, or even a `SingletonManager` that tracks all the wannabe-singleton objects and makes sure they persist as you'd expect, deleting any duplicates.

 Needless to say, a lot of the original singletons didn't make it.
 I regret nothing.